marain-dotnet/Marain.TenantManagement/docs/adr/0000-TenancyV2toV3Migration.md

 [Corvus.Tenancy ADR 0004](https://github.com/corvus-dotnet/Corvus.Tenancy/blob/main/docs/adr/0004-v2-to-v3-transition.md) describes the V2 to V3 transition from the perspective of a single service, but `Marain.TenantManagement` necessarily takes a broader view.

 What do we do if there are systems out there that require V2-style config?
 E.g., someone is using Marain.Operations but hasn't yet deployed an update to the version that is aware of V3-style config?
 One response to this might be: "Tough!
 If that's your situation, use V2 of `Marain.TenantManagement`.
 However, a problem with that is that it means that until every Marain service in the deployment has been upgraded to be V3-capable, nothing can start using the V3 approach.
-In cases where customers are using

-Enrollment config files with only
+We want it to be possible to upgrade individual services piecemeal.

-Today, a ServiceManifest's `requiredConfigurationEntries` contains only V2-style entries.
+Prior to `Marain.Tenancy` V3, a ServiceManifest's `requiredConfigurationEntries` contains only V2-style entries.
 A newly-implemented version would want to live in a V3-only world, so it would have only V3-style required configuration.
 But what about a formerly V2-style service that has been upgraded to support V3 configuration?
 Existing tenants may well have V2 configuration, and that needs to continue to work.
 More subtly, we need to be able to enrol tenants, and that needs to work when V2-style enrolment configuration items are supplied.
+This is especially important for automated onboarding scenarios—we don't want these to break when services start to get upgraded.

+So we can't just pretend that V3 is the only thing.
+The following combinations of supplied configuration vs what the service actually requires are conceivable:

 | Supplied | Req: V2 only | Req: V3 only | Req: V3 with V2 fallback |
 |---|---|---|---|